ym333126/KHUDA_9/README.md

 # KHUDA_9_ ML Session

-This is a collection of KHUDA vacation ML session weekly activity codes.
+This is a collection of KHUDA ML session weekly activity codes.
+Basic ML content is included.